VCurry20/FDAProject2021/README.md

 It is also recommended that you should install the following along side Anaconda

-[Visual Studio Code](https://code.visualstudio.com/) - This is a code editor and will allow you to create and view the code
+[Visual Studio Code](https://code.visualstudio.com/) - This is a code editor and will allow you to create and view the code.

-[CMDR](https://cmder.net/) - which will allow you to access the terminal on your computer - you can use this as an alternative command line
+[CMDR](https://cmder.net/) - which will allow you to access the terminal on your computer - you can use this as an alternative command line.
+Through this you can push commands to run the code on your device.

 [Git](https://git-scm.com/) - Which will allow you to connect with Guthub and Fork this respository